Michael233ctrl/leetcode-top-interview-150-solutions/README.md

 # 📘 **LeetCode Top Interview 150 — Solutions & Notes**

-This repository contains my structured solutions to the **LeetCode Top Interview 150** study plan.
+This repository contains my structured solutions to the **LeetCode Top Interview 150**.
-Each problem includes clean, interview-ready code, explanations, and (where helpful) multiple approaches.

 My goals with this project:

 * Build strong fundamentals across arrays, hashing, DP, trees, graphs, and more.